What You’ll Learn

 Designed for the Working Professional

-At APU, we understand the challenges of earning your degree while juggling work, family, and other commitments.
-Our art programs are designed to make attending Azusa Pacific simple, so you can reach your educational goals.
+At APU, we understand the challenges of earning a degree while juggling work, family, and other commitments.
+Our program is designed to make attending graduate school simple, so students can reach their educational goals.

 The dynamic online format of the program offers students the flexibility of taking courses when and where it works best for them.
 Students benefit from courses designed to maximize their interaction with other students and professors, creating a rich learning community.
 For many, the online format is the easiest, most convenient way to balance work, school, and family.

-While you do not need to be online during a specific timeframe, you should plan to be online 6–10 hours per week per unit to successfully complete assignments and participate in discussions.
+While students do not need to be online during a specific timeframe, they should plan to spend approximately 22 hours per week for a 3-unit course delivered over an 8-week term in order to complete assignments and participate in discussions.